What should your budget be when you are ready to outsource some of your content creation? In other words…

 How do they do it?
 They have economies of scale on their side (just like Wal-Mart).
 For one thing, they hire a big team of writers.
 I use the term hire loosely.
 Their writers do what’s called “working on spec,” which is short for speculation, which means they write the articles with no guarantee of being paid.

-The way at least one of these services works is like this: a client comes in and says, “I want a blog post about the real estate market in Atlanta,” and then a team of hungry writers all jump on it, and you get a selection of blog posts on your topic.
-You choose one, and that writer is paid for her work.
-In theory, you could choose to buy all of them, maybe over the course of a few weeks, and all the writers would get paid, but there’s no guarantee of that for the writers.
+The way at least one of these services works is like this: a client comes in and says, “I want a blog post about the real estate market in Atlanta,” and then a team of hungry writers all jump on it, and the client gets a selection of blog posts on their topic.
+They choose one, and that writer is paid for her work.
+In theory, I suppose the writer could choose to buy all of them, maybe over the course of a few weeks, and all the writers would get paid, but there’s no guarantee of that for the writers.

 Well, first of all, that’s pretty crappy for the writers.
-Based on the prices these websites charge their customers (less than $100 for four posts a month), the writer isn’t getting paid very much even when their articles are chosen.
-(Remember, the company takes a cut, too, so the writer is probably getting paid well south of $20 per post.
+Based on the prices these websites charge their customers, the writer isn’t getting paid very much even when their articles are chosen.
+Remember, the company takes a cut, too, so the writer is probably getting paid well south of $20 per post.

 I can’t truly judge the quality of the work being turned out by these services because I haven’t seen it first hand.
 (Which is also why I’m not using the names of the companies—I’m not out to stir up bad blood, here.)
 All I can do is draw some logical conclusions based on the facts.

 Then you come to the writers you can find out there—some on sites like Elance or even Craigslist—who will write a blog post for $50–$200.

 This is the bare minimum I would pay for a blog post or article, personally.